 - Be able to devote at least 20% effort to the research project on which this application is based.

-- Cannot hold federal funding (e.g. U, P, R, K, VA Merit, VA CDA) unless they are able to justify the following in their application:
+- Not hold federal funding (e.g., U, P, R, K, VA Merit, VA CDA) unless they are able to justify the following in their application: